Third-Degree Burn in Children

 burn.
 This may be the sun, something hot, or a chemical.

-How is a third-degree burn treated?
+How is a third-degree burn treated in a child?

 Treatment will depend on your child’s symptoms, age, and general health.
 It will also